Kesington Adebutu: Early life

-Adebutu is a native of Iperu Remo in Ikenne Local Government of Ogun State.
-He was born on October 24, 1935, to the Muslim family of Alhaji Karimu Folarin and Alhaja Seliat Olasimbi in Iperu-Remo.
-He started his early education at Ijero Baptist School, Apapa Road, Ebute-Meta in Lagos to complete his primary education.
-He attended Baptist Academy, Lagos.
-After completing his primary education, he started his secondary education in 1951 and completed it at Remo Secondary School, Sagamu, Ogun state.
-In 1955 he obtained his Secondary School Leaving Certificate.
+Adebutu was born on October 24, 1935, to the Muslim family of Alhaji Karimu Folarin and Alhaja Seliat Olasimbi in Iperu Remo, Ikenne Local Government Area, Ogun State.
+He began his primary education at Ijero Baptist School on Apapa Road, Ebute-Meta, Lagos, and attended Baptist Academy, Lagos.
+He began his secondary education in 1951 and completed it at Remo Secondary School in Sagamu, obtaining his Secondary School Leaving Certificate in 1955.

 Career

-After completing his secondary school, Adebutu worked briefly with Cable and Wireless Limited, (later called NITEL).
-When he left NITEL he joined Classic Chemical Limited, a pharmaceutical company that produces Andrews Liver Salts and Cafenol.
-He started out as a salesman and later rose to become the Sales Manager.
-In 1963, he left the company to start up his own company, Premier Lotto Limited and also founded the Kessington Adebukola Adebutu Foundation.
-He is a philanthropist.
+After completing his secondary education, Adebutu worked briefly for Cable and Wireless Limited, later known as NITEL.
+He subsequently joined Classic Chemical Limited, a pharmaceutical company that produced Andrews Liver Salts and Cafenol.
+He began as a salesman and later became sales manager.
+In 1963, he left the company to establish his own business.